 Old American Golf Club

 Designed by Tripp Davis and 12-time PGA TOUR winner Justin Leonard, Old American Golf Club began with the natural beauty of prime landscape along the shores of Lake Lewisville.
 In keeping with the authenticity of the land, Davis and Leonard crafted a course design that is representative of classic American golf.
 From naturally formed bunkers and native grasses to strategically designed holes that leverage varying wind conditions, the architects endeavored to create a course with exquisite balance.
 Old American possesses substance – a true golfer’s course.
 Where strategic play is necessary, it is a course that intrigues the golfer with ever-changing elements that create a different experience each time it is played.

 The course as you can imagine was a beautiful and challenging experience.
 Tyson in his usual fashion at events played a few holes with each group and then fell behind to play with the next.
 That way by 18, he has played a hand full of holes with each guest.
 Corey also floated around with each group and had the opportunity to get thousands of shots on the course mid-round.
 Myself being in the last group, finished the round just as the sun was setting.
-Coming into the 18th green, there were roughly 20 carts surrounding the green.
+As we approached the 18th green, roughly 20 carts had it surrounded.
 This was such a cool site to see and really ended the round on a good note.

 That evening we all dressed in our finest sleepwear and headed down to one of the conference rooms we had rented out at the hotel.
 Inside was a table lined with Lamb merchandise and the entire Lamb family there to greet us as we walked in.
 Before shopping began, Tana had some games for the group.
 If you haven’t followed the brand long, I will tell you a secret.
 Tana likes games.
 The team works long hours, sometimes working weeks on items that sell out in just a few moments.
 So adding the thrill of a game to get an item is fun for her, and everyone else involved.